monkegame/monkeOneTap/README.md

 # how to setup

 specify your database location and table in the config.yml. if it spams your console with sqlite errors, you did it wrong.

-# todo
-- [ ] make plugin add a table to said database to log last access